ChuckNunChuck/PersonSimilarityApi/README.md

-# PersonSimilarityApi
+# # FraudDetector
-.NET 6 based component for probability calculations that 2 persons are the same physical person
+.NET 6 based service for probability calculations that 2 persons are the same physical person